ASC’S COMPREHENSIVE PLAN FOR A SAFE RE-OPENING FOR OUR ACTORS, AUDIENCES, AND STAFF.

 The following page outlines some of the mitigation steps American Shakespeare Center is taking to keep all of us safe for your next visit to a live performance.

+We ask that patrons do a symptom check based on the graphic below.
+If you are experiencing symptoms of COVID-19, please do not attend a performance.
 If you cannot attend a performance due to illness, we are offering a flexible rescheduling and refund policy.
 Please get in touch with our Box Office!
 (E-mail, or call1.877.MUCH.ADO)

 Your experience at the Blackfriars Playhouse will look different than it has in the past.
 In particular: